Kyle91980/Perl_Project/ReadMe.md

 # Kyle Gerken -- PERL Project Final

-- Use the vgsalses.csv file to create a script that display the following.
+- Use the [Data File for project](./vgsalses.csv) file to create a script that display the following.
 For all list of sales for the world

 ## Task List to Complete: